-If you’re a freelancer with many customers and projects, or if you’re a business looking for NDAs and employee contracts, RightSignature has everything you need.
+If you’re a freelancer with many customers and projects or a business looking for NDAs and employee contracts, RightSignature has everything you need.

 The personal level gives you all the documents you need, access to integrations, and the ability to draw online signatures by hand to make documents as easy to sign as possible.

 Even its advanced plan with three users is quite competitive, giving you shared templates, team statistics, branding options, attachment requests, and more.

 The feature options may be limited in both of these plans, but they’ll be more than enough, even for startups looking for a simple online signing solution that works with the tools they are already using.

 If you are in charge of a larger company and need to sign more documents with more customization options, and if you are willing to pay for extra add-ons and features, DocuSign will give you the most value.